Interurban & Suburban Railway Information

 Despite the sale of electricity and various levels of freight handling, passenger service was most important to the interurbans as already touched on before.
 Many of them, including several of the ones here in Cincinnati, paralleled steam railroad lines and siphoned off a large amount of their local traffic.
 This was the least profitable service for those steam railroads, but the interurbans did just fine with it at first.
 Some routes went through areas that were completely unserved by steam railroads, so in many of those towns along the way their construction was heralded with day-long festivities.
 Nevertheless, the sort of infrequent travel that characterized the interurbans was also the most vulnerable to competition from paved highways, automobiles, and trucks.
 As highways were improved throughout the late 1910s and 1920s, the interurbans saw their passenger revenues start to drop.
 Some economized operations by switching to lightweight one-man cars, which saved dramatically on salaries, electricity, and track maintenance.
 Many also retired their outmoded power plants and began buying electricity wholesale from the power company.
 This allowed many companies that would have folded in the late 1910s and early 1920s to hang on for about another decade.
 The companies that had little freight business to fall back on, or that served very sparsely settled areas were the first to go however.
 Since the industry was never particularly profitable to begin with, it didn't take much of a drop in passenger traffic to send a company into receivership.
 Many never paid dividends on their stock and were saddled with debt throughout their whole existence.

-With the growth of car travel, there was increasing pressure in the 1920s and 30s to get the rails off the roads.
+With the growth of automobile travel, there was increasing pressure in the 1920s and 30s to get the rails off the roads.
 Towns began to see the tracks in their streets as a nuisance, especially as the traction companies began deferring maintenance of the road around their rails.
-Out in the country, state and county governments tried to close down some of the interurbans so they could use their right-of-way to widen the adjacent roads.
-There was also growing investment in electric utilities, and many interurbans were bought out by syndicates and investors whose primary interest was in the electrical infrastructure, not the railroad.
+Out in the country, state and county governments tried to close down some of the interurbans so they could use their right-of-way to widen the adjacent highways.
+There was also growing investment in electric utilities, and many interurbans were bought out by syndicates and investors whose primary interest was in the electrical infrastructure, not in operating public transportation.

 After the Great Depression had taken its toll, virtually nothing remained of the industry.
 Only a few lines around Chicago and the extensive Pacific Electric in Los Angeles, both more like heavy rapid transit lines, among a few others scattered around the country remained.
 By the middle of the 1960s even that was gone, and today only the Chicago, South Shore & South Bend remains.
 That system has been mostly upgraded to heavy rapid transit and electrified freight service, with some of its early interurban character remaining between Michigan City and South Bend.
 Here in Cincinnati and pretty much everywhere else, all that remains of the once extensive interurban railway system are earthworks, the occasional bridge abutment, and power lines along the overgrown rights-of-way.
 Today it's difficult to imagine taking an electric traction car from a place like Georgetown, Hillsboro, Blanchester, Lebanon, Hamilton, Harrison, or Aurora, Indiana to downtown Cincinnati, but for at least a short period of time in history many people did.
 Modern light rail systems are similar in some ways, but they tend to be much more heavily built, and are really more suburban commuter oriented than the interurbans of 100 years ago.
 Even so, should Cincinnati ever build light rail, it would not be something new and foreign to southwest Ohio, and in fact, if you know where to look, it's pretty easy to see evidence of this once extensive network of clean and reliable public transit.